LINSANITY03/Technical-docs/database/design.md

 ## Primary Key:

-- ID: Unique identifier of each user.
+- Id: Unique identifier of each user.

 ## Indexes:

-- Primary: ID - Unique identifier of each user.
+- Primary: Id - Unique identifier of each user.
 - username: Username - Unique username of each user.

 ## Relationships: